uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/content/portlets.md

 ## Customize the deployment

 You can customize the packages properties with the overlay system by providing a customized version of war files following the same path deployed file.
-As example you can cutomize log configurations, for that copy from the deployed path the logback.xml file and customize it !
+As example you can customize log configurations, for that copy from the deployed path the logback.xml file and customize it !